dot166/jOS_j-lib/README.md

 Some of the preference and theme related files are adapted from [The Android Open Source Project](https://source.android.com/) and are licenced under Apache 2.0

-seekbarpreference is adapted from [crDroid Android](https://github.com/crdroidandroid) and is licenced under Apache 2.0

 birdgame and other game components are adapted from [The Android Open Source Project](https://source.android.com/) and are licenced under Apache 2.0

 sensitive-pn is adapted from [LineageOS](https://github.com/LineageOS), see aosp/sensitive-pn/readme.md for more information